digideskio/myJblog/contents/english/2015-07-14-vocabulary.md

 > This is a core concept in Go’s type system; instead of designing our abstractions in terms of what kind of data our types can hold, we design our abstractions in terms of what actions our types can execute.

+more:

+> Coming from an OOP background a lot of us are used to inheritance, something that isn’t supported by Go.
+Instead you have to think in terms of composition and interfaces.

 ## conversion